Recovered Bomellida Document Archives

 SUBJECT: METEOROLOGICAL ALERT UPGRADE - LEVEL 3

+Atmospheric pressure is dropping at an unprecedented rate.
 Winds are projected to hit 60km/h by evening.
-Residents are being advised over radio to secure their Bomellida banners and temporary structures to prevent flying debris.
+Residents are advised to secure holiday banners and temporary structures.

 Page Number: 21